ntustison/PaperANTsX/Text/intro.md

 ANTs is a state-of-the-art, open-source software toolkit for image registration, segmentation, and other medical image analysis functionality.
-Historically, ANTs is rooted in advanced image registration techniques which have been at the forefront of the field characterized by seminal contributions that date back to the original elastic matching method of Bajcsy and co-investigators [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa].
-Our most recent work, embodied in the ANTs cross-platform toolkit for multiple modality image processing, continues to set the standard in the field for pulmonary [@Murphy:2011aa], brain [@Klein:2009aa], and cardiac imaging [@Tustison:2015ab].
+Historically, ANTs is rooted in advanced image registration techniques which have been at the forefront of the field due to seminal contributions that date back to the original elastic matching method of Bajcsy and co-investigators [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa] and continues to set the standard in the field for pulmonary [@Murphy:2011aa], brain [@Klein:2009aa], and cardiac imaging [@Tustison:2015ab].
 The ANTs registration component not only encodes advanced developments in image registration research, notably the Symmetric Normalization (SyN) algorithm for deformable diffeomorphic mappings [@Avants:2008aa], but also packages these normalization tools within a full-featured platform that includes an extensive library of similarity measures, transformation types, and regularizers which are built upon the robust Insight Toolkit and vetted by users and developers from all over the world [@Avants:2014aa].
 Since its inception, though, ANTs has expanded significantly beyond its image registration origins.
-We have contributed to other core subfields with state-of-the-art algorithms and implementations, including template building [@Avants:2010aa], segmentation [@Avants:2011aa], image preprocessing (e.g., bias correction [@Tustison2009e] and denoising [@Manjon:2010aa]), joint label fusion [@Wang:2013aa;@Wang:2013ab], and brain
+Other core contributions include template building [@Avants:2010aa], segmentation [@Avants:2011aa], image preprocessing (e.g., bias correction [@Tustison2009e] and denoising [@Manjon:2010aa]), joint label fusion [@Wang:2013aa;@Wang:2013ab], and brain